pbellec/editorial_parcellation/content/intro.md

 # Introduction

 Back in 2017, we were invited as guest editors for the journal "neuroimage", and organized a special issue on the topic of **brain parcellation and segmentation**.
+After months of receiving submissions and going through the stages of peer review for all articles, there were 38 papers accepted for publication.
+We were left with the difficult task of writing a short editorial summarizing concisely this fairly large snapshot of a vibrant area of neuroimaging research.
+Quickly we realized that we needed to group the papers into more specific categories than the general umbrella of parcellation and segmentation.

-When all was said and done, there were 38 papers accepted for publication in that special issue, which provided a snapshot of a vibrant area of neuroimaging research.
-Parcellation, segmentation, clustering, community detection, etc., are different names for techniques aimed at dividing a collection of examples into subsets with similar statistical properties.
-Although clustering methods are used to solve seemingly disparate problems in neuroimaging, they all share the common goal of providing a broad understanding of the data, while abstracting away less relevant finer-grained information.
-So when the time came to write an editorial, we could not resist using a cluster analysis to organize these 38 papers into data-driven categories.
-You can find the editorial [here](https://doi.org/10.1016/j.neuroimage.2017.11.063) (sadly behind a paywall).
-This jupyter book shows the short analysis that went into building the categories.
+Parcellation, segmentation (or clustering and community detection) are just different names for generic techniques aimed at finding broad categories in the data, while abstracting away less relevant finer-grained information.
+So when facing the problem of drawing categories of papers for the editorial, it was only natural to apply a parcellation analysis.
+In other words, we decided to **parcellate the parcellation (special) issue**.
+This jupyter book will allow interested readers to reproduce the short analysis that went into building the categories.
+You can read the final editorial [here](https://doi.org/10.1016/j.neuroimage.2017.11.063) (sadly behind a paywall).

-This analysis is possible thanks to the following projects:
+This reproducible analysis is possible thanks to the following projects:
  * The [python](https://www.python.org/) programming language.
  * [Jupyter book](https://jupyterbook.org) is used to generate the html pages, and is itself based on [sphynx](https://www.sphinx-doc.org).
  * The [NeuroLibre](https://neurolibre.org) is hosting this jupyter book.